$\beta$-Variational Autoencoder as an Entanglement Classifier: Results and Discussion

 To evaluate the hyperparameters of the model we varied the $\beta$ factor of the loss equation (Eq.~\ref{Eq: Loss}) as shown in figure~\ref{fig: Accuracy/Beta}.
-As can be seen, when $\frac{\beta}{r_{cat}} > 0.3$ the accuracy of the model goes down considerably.
+As can be seen, when $\beta / r_{cat} > 0.3$ the accuracy of the model goes down considerably.

-Our assumption is that the $\beta$ factor multiplying the KL Divergence forces the latent space distribution to the same prior Gaussian $\mathcal{N}(0,1)$ distribution.
-Analysing the shape of our result distribution, mainly the entangled states, we see that it is not Gaussian at all, therefore enforcing the KL Divergence condition will diminish the accuracy of the model.
+As expected, the $\beta$ factor multiplying the KL Divergence forces the latent space distribution to the same prior Gaussian $\mathcal{N}(0,1)$ distribution.
+Analyzing the shape of our result distribution, mainly the entangled states, we see that it is not Gaussian at all, therefore enforcing the KL Divergence condition will diminish the accuracy of the model.

-There are a handful of techniques to optimize the training on Deep Learning, one example is to use an unsupervised learning method before the supervised learning fine-tuning.
-In order to see if there is a significant difference in using this technique, we used Restricted Boltzmann Machines for pretraining~\cite{hinton2006pretraining}.
-In order to use this method, it is needed to convert all variables be binary, so encode binary representations of the measurements, labeling 1 when the measurement is positive and 0 when the measurement is negative.
-However no significant improvement on both the latent space and loss have been found using this technique.